opennetworkinglab/aether-docs/developer/roc-api.rst

 * `PATCH http://roc/aether/v3.0.0/connectivity-service-v3/site/Starbucks-NewYork`.
 Update the Starbucks New York site.

 This document is a high-level description of the objects that can be interacted with.
-For a low-level description, see the Swagger API specification.
+For a low-level description, see the specification (:ref:`developer/roc-api:Access` section above).

 Identifying and Referencing Objects
 -----------------------------------